cds-snc/gcds-docs/src/en/components/stepper/code.md

 ### Use each step for a goal

-Use the current step to indicate the step that the user is on and the total steps to indicate the overall number of steps.
+Use the `current-step` attribute to indicate the step that the user is on and the `total-steps` attribute to indicate the overall number of steps.

 {% include "partials/getcode.njk" %}